PolynomialDivision/polynomialdivision.github.io/_posts/2019-05-05-clientsteering.md

 Like the authentication, the association can be declined by the AP using a status code.
 A huge adverse is that declining the association needs a successful authentication beforehand.
 So the client needs to exchange at least two messages (often 4 if the client exchanges probe messages).

 #### De-Association
-The association can be triggered by the AP or the client itself.
+The de-association can be triggered by the AP or the client itself.
 Both are able to give a reason code for that.

 ### Associtation Control
 Association control has some difficulties.
 There are different ways to steer a client to the right AP.
 All the control mechanisms come with advantages and disadvantages.
 At the end, a combination should be used to implement a feasible solution.